mehulagg/gitlab/doc/administration/maintenance_mode/internal_working.md

 The resulting database writes are acceptable.
 The trade-off is between more service degradation and the completion of replication.

-However, during a planned failover, we ask users to turn off non-geo cron jobs manually.
+However, during a planned failover, we ask users to turn off cron jobs that are not related to Geo, manually.
 In the absence of new database writes and non-Geo cron jobs, new background jobs would either not be created at all or be minimal.

 Unfortunately a complete disabling of database writes would involve categorizing and analyzing every background job, and understanding it's significance and what it means to stop it during maintenance mode.